TheAlphaSchoolSystemPTYLTD/accounts-payable-integration/getSegments.md

     `startnum` not supplied
     ```javascript
     __invalid: {
-      "deptconsol": "field is required"
+      "start_num": "field is required"
     }
     ```

     `startnum` not a valid boolean
     ```javascript
     __invalid: {
-      "deptconsol": "startnum must be number or 'all'"
+      "start_num": "startnum must be number or 'all'"
     }
     ```